The Power of Play

 The course will:

-- Share the latest research around the characteristics of learning and the key role of play within these
+- Share the latest research around young children's learning and the key role of play within this.

-- Consider the key role of the adult in sensitively supporting children’s self- initiated play
+- Consider the key role of the adult in sensitively supporting and extending children’s self- initiated play.

 - Explore how to develop the learning environment indoors and outdoors so that it maximises the potential for learning at the highest levels.

-Target audience: nursery and reception practitioners, EYFS leaders, senior leaders, teaching assistants, HLTAs, subject leaders, education consultants, practitoners working in settings.
+Target audience: Nursery and reception practitioners, EYs leaders, senior leaders, teaching assistants, subject leaders.